koenige/zzform/inc/readme.txt

 													additional values: 'prefix' for a prefix;
 			$zz['fields'][n]['path']				array, values:
-				root DOCUMENT_ROOT or path to directory, will be used as a prefix to check whether file_exists or not fieldXX will add corresponding field value,
+				root DOCUMENT_ROOT or path to directory, will be used as a prefix to check whether file_exists or not webroot alternative for DOCUMENT_ROOT on URL basis of the webserver fieldXX will add corresponding field value,
 				stringXX will add string value, (string1 will be weblink to file, parallel to root)
 				modeXX: functions that will be applied to all field_values